genesisdotre/kleros-ethereal-virtual-hackathon/readme.md

 * With single item auction, outbidding towards the end makes sense to increase time.
 Does it make sense with multiple items?
 * How winners communicate with the owner about shipping address?
 Currently setting instructions on-chain.
 Signing message with the private key (complicated) or off-chain communication possible too.
 * So many fields when reading contract on Etherscan (inheritance surely can be simplified)
-* Someone can reach GuaranteedBid level in many steps.
-Currently only "in one go" supported

 ### Security audits
 * Please don't [hack](https://ethernaut.zeppelin.solutions/).